leeprevost/OrdinalClassifier/README.md

 The method utilizes a 'simple trick' to allow the underlying classifiers to take advantage of the ordinal class information.
-First, the data is tranformed from a k-class ordinal problem to a k-1 (n-1?) binary class problem.
-Training starts by deriving new datasets from the original dataset, one for each of the k-1 new binary class attributes.
+First, the data is tranformed from a k-class ordinal problem to a k-1 (sklearn nomenclature: n_classes-1) binary class problem.
+Training starts by deriving new datasets from the original dataset, one for each of the k-1 binary class attributes.

 Ordinal attribute A* with ordered values V1, V2, ..., Vk into k-1 binary attrbutes, one for each of the original attribute's first K-1 values.
 The ith binary attribute